HANDMADE BOOKBINDING CLASS

 In the heart of Buenos Aires, far from the fast-paced city, a space opens where pause takes shape: artisanal bookbinding.
 This class is an invitation to reconnect with the book as a living object, created with care, precision, and beauty.

-Guided by an expert bookbinder, you'll learn the complete process for binding your own notebook or book from scratch.
-You'll begin by preparing the booklets: folding the paper, smoothing it, and organizing the inner sections.
-You'll then work on the stitching with waxed thread, using traditional stitches such as Coptic or long binding, depending on the style you choose.
+Guided by a bookbinder, you'll learn the complete process of binding your own notebook or book from scratch.
+You'll begin by preparing the signatures: folding the paper, smoothing it, and organizing the internal sections.

 The atmosphere is warm and focused.
-The work table, the taut threads, the scent of natural glue, and the rustle of thick paper create an atmosphere reminiscent of old-fashioned craft workshops.
+The worktable, the taut threads, the aroma of glue, and the rustle of thick paper create an old-fashioned workshop atmosphere: the kind of place where time stands still, where it sews.

-If you are interested in exploring more about the history and preservation of books in Argentina, you can visit the Mariano Moreno National Library, which preserves unique copies and traditional bookbinding techniques.
+If you are also interested in exploring the history and preservation of books in Argentina, you can visit the Mariano Moreno National Library .

 Each notebook you create will be unique, with the marks of your rhythm and the soul of your moment.